Bali-class sloop: Design

 The unknown exact measurements of Japan and slight differences in measurements between Bali and Soembing create some doubt about whether the Bali class was really of one design.
 However, from the trials of Bali, there is a statement that: 'The Bali is in all parts shaped the same shape as the screw steamship recently built for Japan'.
 This is also a logical explanation for sending a model of Bali to Japan, instead of a model of Japan herself.

 The differences between Bali and Soembing have two explanations.
 For Bali a design drawing gives some measurements.
 Length between perpendiculars: 41.00 m, beam on the outside of the inhouten (frames?)
-8.50 m, draught: 3.40-3.85 m, depth of hold 5.00 m (Lijnenplan van de stoomschroefschoener 'Bali' of 'Balie' uit 1856).
+8.50 m, draught: 3.40-3.85 m, depth of hold 5.00 m.
 For Soembing there is also a blueprint, it has: Length between perpendiculars 41.00 m, beam inside the hull 8.40 m, depth of hold inside 4.80 m, draught 3.50-3.90 m.
 It shows that both ships were designed with the same length, and Tideman later noted different lengths caused by how deeply the ships were immersed.
 A real difference in the hull of Soembing was that it had a fuller bow, so guns could be placed to fire straight ahead.

 Armament

 In 1859 the armament plan for the Bali class foresaw 4 long 12-pdr cannon and 4 30-pdr carronades, weighing 9,850 kg ((4*1,500)+(4*960)=9,840) This was probably put in place, because till 1861 Bali was noted to carry 8 guns.
 Soembing was planned to start out with the same armament of 4 long 12-pdr and 4 30-pdr carronades.

 In 1869, Bali had 10 guns: 2 long 12-pdr cannon and 8 30-pdr carronades, weighing ((2*1,500)+(8*960))=10,680 kg.
 By then the armament of Soembing differed significantly from that of Bali.
-Soembing then had 2 16cm RML and 4 medium 30-pdr No 1 or 2.
-The 16 cm RML weighed 1,792 kg, the medium 30-pdr weighed 1,650 kg, so total weight was ((2*1,792)+(4*1,650)=) 10,184kg.
+Soembing then had 2 16 cm RML and 4 medium 30-pdr No 1 or 2.
+The 16 cm RML weighed 1,792 kg, the medium 30-pdr weighed 1,650 kg, so total weight was ((2*1,792)+(4*1,650)=) 10,184 kg.

 A different armament for Soembing could have caused her re-classification as a 3rd class screw steam ship.
 The re-armament which was visible in 1869 gave her the same armament that some Vesuvius-class sloops later had.
 If one considers that the Vesuvius class was designed because the Bali class could not mount a heavy battery, it seems logical that Soembing got in the same class as the Vesuvius when she was able to mount the same armament.
 However, the re-classification of Soembing took place on 1 January 1861.
 It seems that at that time the armament of Bali, Soembing and Vesuvius was the same.